Lines of flight: Deleuze and nomadic creativity

 Social media as gift culture: the prismatic self

 Multiple-selves-in-social-mediaThis is the third post in a series on social media gift cultures.
 The series draws on indigenous gift cultures to examine the psychological and motivational dynamics of social sharing online.
 The first post in the series, The reputation game, looks at the North American Potlatch to reflect on the enticements and rewards of sharing online.
-Social sharing, I argue, involves a reputation game.
+Social sharing involves a reputation game.
 The aim of the game is to win the favour of your tribe by presenting them with exorbitant gifts.

 The second post in the series, Sharing circles and tribes, considers how tribes are formed online.
 Tribes emerge when participants share with select users, who return the favour by sharing with them.
 These sharing circles are typically based in common values and interests – hence, so are tribes.
 I indicate the unstable nature of sharing circles and how an affirmative attitude towards gifting helps sustain them.
 Imbued with the ‘spirit of the gift’, the gift becomes a token of gratitude for the sharing circle and the tribe it maintains.
 The more that we cultivate this spirit in our online exchanges, the more robust and fulfilling they become.